tjmacd/Lab3/README.md

-# Lab3
+# Sudoku Solver
-Solves a sudoku using depth-first algorithm
+Solves a sudoku using depth-first or backtracking algorithm.